3 Ways to Get Your Chase Overdraft Fees Waived

 - Activating notifications.
 Chase offers a notification service that you can enable that will allow you to receive an SMS or email when your Chase bank account balance goes below a certain level.
 This is helpful in letting you know where you’re at so you know how much you can and cannot spend.

 If you’re tired of costly bank fees and find that you’re not getting enough out of your debit card, it might be time to sign up for the Cheese Debit Card.
-It’s a FDIC-insured debit card with zero fees, a savings bonus, and cashback on every purchase.
-This means $0 in overdraft fees, $0 in monthly fees, and $0 in wire fees.
+It’s an FDIC-insured debit card with 10% cash back on every purchase you made, up to a 3% deposit bonus, and you don’t need to worry about the minimum balance or monthly fee.